ggravlingen/ggravlingen/README.md

 ### Hi there 👋

-I'm currently working as the CTO of a Nordic Credit Rating, a credit rating agency based in the Nordic region.
+I'm currently working as the CTO of [Nordic Credit Rating](https://nordiccreditrating.com), a credit rating agency covering corporates and financial institutions based in the Nordic region.

 A few years ago I co-founded the [pytradfri](https://github.com/home-assistant-libs/pytradfri) project together with @balloob.
 Pytradfri is a Python based library to control the first version of the IKEA Trådfri/smart home gateway.
 I am still one of the maintainers, although ownership of the repo has now been transferred to the @home-assistant project.